gabriel-rusu/Operating-System-Input-Output-Library/README.md

 int so_fseek(SO_FILE *stream, long offset, int whence);
 long so_ftell(SO_FILE *stream);
 ```
+To use this functions you must add the os_io.h header in your source and specify at compile time where the library can be found
 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.